sailoricons/sailor/README.md

 ## What is sailor?

-Sailor is a collection of simply beautiful open source icons.
-Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency and usability.
+Sailor is a collection of nice open source icons.
+Each icon is designed with an emphasis on simplicity, consistency and usability.

 ```shell
 npm install sailor-icons --save